jlgerber/cpp_happy_fun_time/session_04/session04.md

 ## Classes

- Since this is a class for folks who are python savvy, let's compare c++ classes to python classes.
+ Since this is a class for folks who are Python savvy, let's compare c++ classes to Python classes.

 ### class Keyword

- Like in python, in c++, a class is defined using the class keyword:
+ Like in Python, in C++, a class is defined using the class keyword:

 #### Python